gsadovski/gsadovski.github.io/_posts/2025-01-10-cauchy-problem.md

 where $P^i \equiv -2 \nabla_j \pi^{ij}$.

-Together, the Hamiltonian and momentum constraints form a system of 4 differential equations that every Cauchy data for Einstein's equations have to obey.
+Together, the Hamiltonian and momentum constraints form a system of 4 PDEs that every Cauchy data for Einstein's equations have to obey.

 Here, we cannot avoid but mention that, in quantum gravity, these are the constraint equations that lead to the famous Wheeler-DeWitt equations,